Dibello80/BackToTheQuiz/README.md

 "Replay" button cliked to play another round, "Quit" to go back to the main page and if you click "Score" you can save your result to the localstorage.

+## ScreenShot of the app!

+The following image shows the web application's appearance:
+![myimage-alt-tag]

+## Credits

+© 2020 Angelo Rocky Dibello - Web Developer